elbatros/-422/README.md

 # SortableSubmit
-My solution to the Sortable challene.
+My solution to the Sortable challenge.
+Contains a java file. the two files, and directory with the external libs.